 Chestnuts roasting on an open fire Jack Frost nipping at your nose Yuletide carols being sung by the choir And folks dressed up like Eskimos Everybody knows a turkey and some mistletoe Help to make the season bright Tiny little tots with their eyes all aglow Will find it hard to sleep tonight They know that Santa’s on his way He’s loaded lots of toys and goodies on his sleigh And every mother’s child is going to spy To see if reindeer’s really know how to fly And so I’m offering this simple phrase To kids from one to ninety-two Although it’s been said many times, many ways Merry Christmas to you And so I’m offering this simple phrase To kids from one to ninety-two Although it’s been said many times, many ways Merry Christmas to you, Merry Christmas to you!

 Song lyrics and movie clip are property and copyright of their owners and are provided for educational purposes and personal use only.

 The #MusicMonday meme was created by Drew @ The Tattooed Book Geek.
 You

 can pick a song that you really like and share it on Monday.
 I

 thoroughly enjoyed this blog feature on Mischenko’s lovely blog, ReadRantRockandroll .

-As an author, I am the resultant force of the books I read.
+As an author, I am the resultant force of the books I read, of the places I visit.
 As a woman, I am the resultant force of the women who influenced my life – my mother, my grandmothers, my daughter, my girl friends, my female role models.
 As a human being, I am one of the forces shaping my children’s future; albeit a tiny one, I can point forward and upwards.
 Scientia potetia est.

 It was an honor to have my article on Why We Need Contemporary War Fiction Written by Women published on Books By Women: